SkylineCommunications/dataminer-docs-connectors/connector/doc/Cobalt_Digital_BBG-1300-FR_-_9940-ACO.md

 ## How to use

-The connector contains mainly monitoring KPIs with the possibility of configuring other data, like the Input Video Source, Video Alarms settings, or Output Video Routing.
+The element will mainly display monitoring KPIs.
+You can also configure data like the Input Video Source, Video Alarms settings, or Output Video Routing.